 The University of Queensland (UQ) through the Master of Counselling program has a responsibility to our professional organizations and more importantly, to the people in the community for whom we care, to graduate practitioners who have skills, behaviours and attitudes that equip them to work responsibly, competently and respectfully as counsellors within Australia.
-As such we are charged with the responsibility to ensure that students are fit to practise.
+As such we are charged with the responsibility to ensure that students are fit to study which includes fit to practise.

-The PPL 3.30.14 Fitness to Practise Policy and Procedures are designed primarily as protection for all from practice that may be harmful to clients, colleagues, co-workers and/or the student alike.
+The Supporting Students Fitness to Study Policy is designed primarily as protection for all from practice that may be harmful to clients, colleagues, co-workers and/or the student alike.
+As the policy covers the whole of students' study experience, this also include placement experience.

-What does it mean being 'Fit to Practise'?
+21.1 What does it mean being 'Fit to Study while on Placement'?

 A student needs to show that he or she is able to meet the standards that are expected of a person who is fit to work as a counsellor.
-The UQ policy states that the policy and procedures has been developed to:
+The UQ policy acknowledges the importance of assessing students' fitness to study which includes placement activity.
+The policy states: